c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-05-06-Merge-The-Tools.md

 I then proceed to analyze the mentioned troubles:

 - Firstly, the splitting string can be solved easily with textwrap module using wrap() method, I mean you can slice and loop through the string s but it's too much for me to even give some thoughts (Cuz I did give it a thought).
-- Moving on the second trouble, my initial idea was to do something similar to The Minion Game, write a function to find all the repeated charaters, remove their occurences and finally print out the wanted unique character substrings.
+- Moving on the second trouble, my initial idea was to do something similar to The Minion Game, write a function to find all the repeated characters, remove their occurences and finally print out the wanted unique character substrings.
 However, I quickly got rid of that idea as the progam will be very inefficient with all those nested loops (find() and remove()).
 I then came up with the idea to use dictionary to get all that unique keys at once while maintianing their order.

 This is my final work:
 ```